Why is governance important?

 Read more about CMA roles under the Catchment and Land Protection Act.

-Under the Water Act 1989, CMAs (except for the Port Phillip and Westernport CMA) are also responsible for regional waterway, floodplain, drainage and environmental water reserve management.
+Under the Water Act 1989, CMAs (except for Melbourne Water and Westernport CMA) are also responsible for regional waterway, floodplain, drainage and environmental water reserve management.

 Read more about CMA roles under the Water Act.